laureleo/EPFL/aa_CS-330/notes.md

 * Independent set: A nonempty set of subsets where all subsets recursively fulfill the same property.
 * Extension: An element that you can add to an independent set without violating its independency property
 * Maximal: A independent set that has no extensions/Isn't a subset of another independent set
+* Base: A base for a matroid is a maximum cardinality set.

 # Lecture 2 Matroid Intersection and Bipartite Matchings
 When the matroid works and when it does not